-- Persistent or repeated Category 3 behaviour - Category 2 behaviour without permission - Bullying, harassment or discriminating behaviour - Purposefully making someone else uncomfortable - Having or sharing inappropriate material on devices - Any sexual interactions - Any violent or threatening behaviour - Any illegal behaviour
+- Persistent or repeated Category Three behaviour. - Category Two behaviour without permission. - Bullying, harassment or discriminating behaviour. - Purposefully making someone else uncomfortable. - Having or sharing inappropriate material on devices. - Any sexual interactions. - Any violent or threatening behaviour. - Any illegal behaviour.

-Venturer Units are encouraged to create their Code of Conduct over a number of weeks, so that:
+Scout Units are encouraged to create their Code of Conduct over several weeks, so that:

-- Youth members don't miss out if they are absent. - Some of the heavier topics are dispersed, and are potentially less upsetting. - Youth members are able to ponder and think about the topics. - The program has more variety. - Youth members can seek extra support if needed.
+- Youth members don't miss out if they are absent. - Some of the heavier topics are dispersed and are potentially less upsetting. - Youth members are able to ponder and think about the topics. - The Program has more variety. - Youth members can seek extra support if needed.